Crowy92/BackEnd-Project-TC/README.md

 #### Responds with

-- an `articles` array of article objects, each of which should have the following properties:
+- an `articles` array of article objects, each of which has the following properties:
   - `author` which is the `username` from the users table
   - `title`
   - `article_id`
   - `topic`
   - `created_at`
   - `votes`
-  - `comment_count` which is the total count of all the comments with this article_id - you should make use of knex queries in order to achieve this
+  - `comment_count` which is the total count of all the comments with this article_id

-#### Should accept queries
+#### accepts queries

 - `sort_by`, which sorts the articles by any valid column (defaults to date)
 - `order`, which can be set to `asc` or `desc` for ascending or descending (defaults to descending)